woocommerce/woocommerce/plugins/woocommerce-blocks/CONTRIBUTING.md

 ## Publishing `@woocommerce/block-library`

-We publish the blocks to npm at [@woocommerce/block-library,](https://www.npmjs.com/package/@woocommerce/block-library).
+In the past, we published the blocks to NPM at [@woocommerce/block-library](https://www.npmjs.com/package/@woocommerce/block-library).

+**Note: since version 2.3.0 `@woocommerce/block-library` has been deprecated, you shouldn't publish a new version without first discussing it with the team**

 To release a new version, perform the following steps: